Just focus on your progress.

 Jealousy, anger, envy will do you no good as this will distract YOU from YOUR goals.

 If you are not able to view this video, click here.

 While this video is not exactly on point, it does emphasize the general philosophy of focusing on your own progress.

 A philosopher named Epictetus taught that everything apart from one’s will was beyond one’s control.
-Central to this philosophy was the belief that events and behaviours of others are beyond’s one control and that the only thing under your control was your response to those events.
+Central to this philosophy was the belief that the events and behaviors of others are beyond one’s control and that the only thing under your control was your response to those events.